reproducible-agile/reproducible-agile.github.io/public/files/agile2018_proposal.md

 ## 7. Names and e-mail addresses of the organizing member(s)

 Leading AGILE member (or sponsor) and contact person:

 Institute for Geoinformatics, University of Münster, Daniel Nüst, daniel.nuest@uni-muenster.de

 Contributing AGILE members (including the persons involved):

-Faculty of Geo-Information Science and Earth Observation (ITC) of the University of Twente (Frank Ostermann, Valentina Cerutti)
+- Faculty of Geo-Information Science and Earth Observation (ITC) of the University of Twente (Frank Ostermann, Valentina Cerutti)
-Interfaculty Department of Geoinformatics – Z_GIS, University of Salzburg (Barbara Hofer) Institute for Geoinformatics, University of Münster (Daniel Nüst, Markus Konkol) OTB -Research Institute for Housing, Urban and Mobility Studies, Technical University of Delft (Rusne Sileryte) Department of Information Systems, University of Jaume I (Carlos Granell)
+- Interfaculty Department of Geoinformatics – Z_GIS, University of Salzburg (Barbara Hofer)
+- Institute for Geoinformatics, University of Münster (Daniel Nüst, Markus Konkol)
+- OTB - Research Institute for Housing, Urban and Mobility Studies, Technical University of Delft (Rusne Sileryte)
+- Department of Information Systems, University of Jaume I (Carlos Granell)

 Organizing Committee: see involved persons at contributing AGILE members